 We stayed at this park during October/November, so it was cold at night.
 Surprisingly, we had sunshine most days, and it usually rained at night.
 Everyone we met in the park was very friendly.

 This Park is wildlife Central!
 We often met deer outside our door or on the paths leading to the showers.
 They were not afraid of us at all.
 We also encountered herds of elk, usually at dusk, and we were serenaded daily by our little tree frogs.
 At night it was pitch dark and absolutely quiet.
 You have a real feeling of being in the wilderness in this park.
+In this respect, it is similar to another Oregon state park we visited, the Humbug Mountain State Park.

 There is a lot of standing water in this area, so we were told that the park has a lot of mosquitoes in the summer.
 There is a mosquito-control program in operation, so it seems the plan is to try and reduce their numbers.